vjammi/datastructures/src/main/java/dev/vjammi/ds/v2/slidingwindow/readme.md

 ```

 ## Find All Anagrams in a String
 Given two strings s and p, return an array of all the start indices of p's anagrams in s.
-You may return the answer in any order.
+You may return the answer in any enrichedTransaction.
 ```
     // Window size changes overtime
     // Create a static window of size 3 and move it across s